7 Ways to Practice Good Computer Security Habits | WaterStone Bank

 Many people use a computer on a daily basis for a variety of tasks such as online banking, working, and storing sensitive information.
 Recently, scammers and hackers have been intensifying their methods of obtaining your information fraudulently, making it harder to recognize before you become a victim.
-Staying vigilant online and being aware of certain scam tactics allows you to effectively protect your personal information, computer, and finances.
+Staying vigilant online and being aware of certain scam tactics allows you to protect your computer, and by extension your personal information and finances.

 What is a Virus?